 Today, Variety – the Children’s Charity has a network of 44 offices in 13 countries, and many millions of individual children around the world, like Catherine, live a better life because of the generosity of Variety’s donors, sponsors and supporters.

 THE HISTORY OF VARIETY - THE CHILDREN'S CHARITY OF FLORIDA

 Variety Orlando (Tent 70) was founded in 1989, by Donna Draves and Connie Ginakes for the purpose of helping the “special needs” children of Central Florida.
 Sponsored and mentored by Variety Palm Beach (now closed), Donna and Connie worked to grow an organization of all volunteers who understood the great feeling that helping a child gives you.
 In November 2008, the Orlando board of directors, with the approval of US Variety, voted to expand its area to encompass the state of Florida.

-Variety of Florida raises money throughout the year through sales of movie Gold Heart Pins sold on our website and found at Variety stands inside local Epic Theatres throughout Central Florida.
+Variety of Florida raises money throughout the year through sales of movie Gold Heart Pins sold on our website and found at Variety stands inside local Epic Theatres throughout Central Florida and MegaCon Conventions.
+Variety stands also make appearances throughout the year at random community events.
 Funds are also raised from events like The Dunhill Companies’ Wine Tastings, The Citrus Club Socials, Restaurant and Tavern Nights and more…